Erik Winter - Go Developer

 - The datamodel used in communication with the frontend was incompatible with this change

-For the backend, I used a Pipes and Filters architecture that initially used Go channels to move data from one stage to the next.
-Later I migrated a few of them to RabbitMQ queues for better resilience and to simplify monitoring.
+For the backend, we used a Pipes and Filters architecture that initially used Go channels to move data from one stage to the next.
+Later a few of them were migrated to RabbitMQ queues for better resilience and to simplify monitoring.

 The frontend incompatibility was solved by facilitating regular communication with the frontend team and iterating together, achieving a seamless transition to a new data model.